signalfx/apmworkshop/apm/k8s/README.md

 ***

-## Exercise 3: Monitor JVM metrics for a Java container
+## Exercise 3: Monitor JVM Metrics For a Java Container

 JVM Metrics are emitted by the Splunk OpenTelemetry Java instrumentation and send to the Collector.